hyperledger/identus-cloud-agent/docs/docusaurus/schemas/create.md

 All the claims are listed under the `properties` object with corresponding `type`s and `format`s according to JSON Specification.

-`additionalProperties` is set to true, meaning other fields can also be added to the verifiable credential..
+`additionalProperties` is set to true, meaning adding other fields to the verifiable credential is possible.

 ### 2. Create the credential schema record